 Obviously, your first concern should be safety.
 Your vehicle was designed to be used primarily to carry passengers and cargo.
-Always remember that towing a trailer places additional loads on your vehicle's engine, drivetrain, steering, braking, and other systems.
+Always remember that towing a trailer places additional loads on your vehicle's engine, drivetrain, suspension, steering, braking, and other systems.
 Therefore, be certain that your vehicle can meet the demands of the towing application you have in mind.

 Rent or purchase only the highest-quality towing and safety equipment you can find.
-Reinforced tow hitches designed especially for FX and QX vehicles are available from your Infiniti dealer.
-Hitches for the other Infiniti models - if applicable - should be bought from and installed by a professional supplier of towing equipment.
+Reinforced tow hitches designed especially for FX35 (AWD only), FX50, and QX56 vehicles are available from your Infiniti dealer.
+Hitches for other Infiniti models - if applicable - should be bought from and installed by a professional supplier of towing equipment.